Salted Caramel Brownies

 I use to think I was a “Vanilla only” fan, with the exception of Cocoa Fudge.
 I never did care for brownies from a box or cheap chocolate.
 However, I’ve come to realize something over the past couple of years.
 The more I come up with chocolate recipes for all of my chocoholic friends, the more I’ve started liking chocolate.
 Well… that should actually be “past tense” now.
 Why?
-Because after I created this recipe for deep dark fudgy brownies marbled with caramel and topped embedded with lots of crunchy pecans and a sprinkling of kosher salt, I have fallen deeply for deep dark chocolate.
+Because after I created this recipe for deep dark fudgy brownies marbled with caramel and topped with lots of crunchy pecans and a sprinkling of kosher salt, I have fallen deeply for deep dark chocolate.
 Yes, I love chocolate!!

 When I created this recipe, I knew that I wanted a deep dark fudgy brownie, made from good quality chocolate.
 I went straight for a bar of Ghirardelli 60% cacao chocolate and some Hershey’s cocoa.
 I decided I wanted to add some good rich caramel and a little salt, so that’s just what I did.

 Let me tell ya how I made the caramel for these yummylicious brownies…

 I added a can of Sweetened Condensed Milk to a pot of boiling water and boiled it for a couple of hours.
 Then I allowed it to cool completely before opening the can.
-By the way, when boiling the milk, it’s fine to use the can with a tab on top.
-It will not pop open or leak while in the boiling water.
+By the way, when boiling the milk, I’ve never had a problem using the cans with the pull tab on top.
+They have never popped open or leaked while in the boiling water.
 See the creamy caramel in the picture above?
 Next, I swirled the caramel into that deep dark chocolate and topped it with lots of pecans and a sprinkling of kosher salt.

 I wanted these brownies to be thick and fudgy so I used a 9 x 9-inch pan, versus a 9 x 13-inch pan.
 Also, anytime I make any type of chocolate cake or brownies, I coat the pan with cocoa instead of flour.
 For these brownies, I lined the pan with parchment paper, buttered it and sprinkled it with cocoa.

 With two types of dark bittersweet chocolate, these Salted Caramel Brownies are deep dark delicious!